rajeshdh/rajeshdh.github.io/_posts/2016-05-01-facebook-messenger-bot.md

 First GET handler  is only there to make sure the server is up and running when you visit app’s web address.

 The second GET handler `/webhook` is used by Facebook to verify our server app as designated to handle Messenger Bot integration.
-`testbot_verify_token` will be used as a verify token for the app which we’ll use in a while.
+`mybot_verify_token` will be used as a verify token for the app which we’ll use in a while.

 Now we will deploy our application on heroku, so we can get it verified from Facebook api.